-Setting suitable thresholds for temperature anomaly alarms requires some knowledge of the refrigerator behavior and usage.
+Setting suitable thresholds for temperature anomaly alarms requires some knowledge of the refrigerator's behavior and usage.
 Below we have presented some typical cold storage sensor data patterns and what causes them.
-For a deeper study of how you can use this knowledge to set anomaly alarms, please visit our application note for Anomaly Detection in Cold Storage Temperature Data.

 Fridges typically also have automatic defrost cycles, where the temperature is increased to make sure ice is not building up on the cooling elements inside the fridge.
 This will show up as regular spikes in temperature and typically looks like this: